Skip to Main Content

 It is, at first.

-It takes time to learn how to read with full attention and mindfulness.
+It takes time and energy to learn how to read with full attention and mindfulness.
 (It took me two chapters of a very dense history book I was teaching from.)

 But once you stop fighting it, and go paragraph by paragraph, your understanding and retention will shoot through the roof.